The Liberty Bell (march): Use in Monty Python's Flying Circus

-The march is best known today with being associated with the British TV comedy program Monty Python's Flying Circus (1969–1974), which used the version performed by the Band of the Grenadier Guards and published in 1893 as a signature tune to avoid copyright fees.
-Terry Gilliam, the only American member of the troupe, advocated using the theme.
+A version of the march, performed by the Band of the Grenadier Guards and published in 1938, was used as the opening theme of the British TV comedy program Monty Python's Flying Circus (1969–1974).
+Cast member Terry Gilliam, the only American member of the troupe, argued for the use of "The Liberty Bell" because it had fallen into the public domain by that time and could thus be used without the need to pay royalties.
 He has said the piece was chosen because the troupe thought it would not be associated with the program's content, and that the first bell strike and subsequent melody would give the impression of getting "straight down to business."

 The Monty Python mode of presenting the tune was with a single strike of the bell, lifted from the third section and increased in volume, followed by a strain of each of the first two sections, followed by the famous stomping foot animation and a noticeably flatulent "splat" sound reminiscent of a whoopee cushion (the first 13 episodes used a "raspberry").
 At the end of the film Monty Python Live at the Hollywood Bowl, the entire march was played over the closing credits.

-Uses in other popular culture
+Other uses

+NASA played the march as wake-up calls for two Space Shuttle missions: STS-61-C on January 12–18, 1986, and STS-63 on February 3–11, 1995.

-SpaceX used the march as background music for their viral video How Not to Land an Orbital Rocket Booster, a compilation of failed booster landings to celebrate their efforts in pioneering orbital launch vehicle reusability.
+SpaceX used the march as background music for their video How Not to Land an Orbital Rocket Booster, a compilation of failed rocket landings to celebrate their efforts in pioneering orbital launch vehicle reusability.